FusionCache/docs/docs/clear/clear.md

 ## Response
 `CLEAR_RSP`

-The response is a `CLEAR_RSP` object which contains `_cnt`, and integer of how many objects were deleted.
+The response is a `CLEAR_RSP` object which contains `_cnt`, an integer value of how many objects were deleted.

 ```json